 Walthamstow Hall Senior School is one of the UK’s top performing independent schools with a long-established reputation for identifying talent and achieving excellence in all areas.
-The school’s winning combination of top flight teaching, motivated students, exceptional facilities and effective partnerships with parents ensures that every student becomes the best that she can be.
-Since its foundation as a charity for missionary daughters in 1838 the school has maintained a strong ethos of making a Walthamstow Hall education accessible to talented girls whatever their circumstances.
+The School’s winning combination of top flight teaching, motivated students, exceptional facilities and effective partnerships with parents ensures that every student becomes the best that she can be.
+Since its foundation as a charity for missionary daughters in 1838 the School has maintained a strong ethos of making a Walthamstow Hall education accessible to talented students whatever their circumstances.
 Bursaries and scholarships can be combined.

-The Bursary Fund is designed to ensure that girls are not prevented from benefiting from or continuing with an education at Walthamstow Hall because of their family’s financial circumstances.
+The Bursary Fund is designed to ensure that students are not prevented from benefiting from or continuing with an education at Walthamstow Hall because of their family’s financial circumstances.

-Bursaries are awarded by the Governors and the names of girls in receipt of them remain confidential.
-The school’s academic entrance requirements must be fulfilled.
+Bursaries are awarded by the Governors and the names of students in receipt of them remain confidential.
+The School’s academic entrance requirements must be fulfilled.

-Generous allowances are made where parents have more than one daughter at the school.
+Generous allowances are made where parents have more than one child at the School.

 The Walthamstow Hall Old Girls’ Science Bursary

 The Old Girls’ Science Bursary is open to students joining Walthamstow Hall in the Sixth Form who wish to study Science and/or Maths.
 The Award is means tested and worth up to 25% off of the value of the fees.
 This bursary is funded by contributions from former Walthamstow Hall students.

 Successful candidates are required to demonstrate a strong aptitude for Science and/or Maths based on an interview.
 Offers are conditional on specified GCSE grades.

 One Old Girls’ Science Bursary is available each year.

 Awards (Scholarships and Exhibitions)